Stocks rise on Wall Street, erasing most weekly losses

-Stock rose broadly in morning trading on Wall Street Thursday and erased weekly losses for most of the major indexes.
+Stocks rose broadly on Wall Street Thursday and erased weekly losses for most of the major indexes.

 The gains follow Wednesday’s bump higher after the Federal Reserve signaled it may begin easing its extraordinary support measures for the economy later this year.